Mastercard-Gateway/simplify-android-sdk/README.md

 ## Rx-enabled

 If being reactive is your thing, then we've got you covered.
-Include the RxAndroid library in your project.
+Include the [RxAndroid](https://github.com/ReactiveX/RxAndroid) library in your project.

-    compile 'io.reactivex:rxandroid:1.0.0'

 Then, utilize the Rx-enabled methods provided in the Simplify object.